ABOUT MO BETTER FOUNDATION

 A MO BETTER Leadership Team:

-MO Better is governed by a three-member volunteer Board of Directors (see below) and administered by a professional staff of one.
+MO Better is governed by a four-member volunteer Board of Directors (see below) and administered by a professional staff of one.
 David Welborn, MO Better Founder, serves as Executive Director and oversees day-to-day operations including compliance; mission fulfillment; marketing/public relations and event planning.
 An volunteer Advisory Council, a team of regional and state experts from many different fields, provides insight to help guide the organization fulfill its mission.

 Board of Directors and Officers

 President: Andrew J. Tessmer, Marketing Manager, Neighborly of St. Louis

 Secretary: Cecilia Barbaglia, RT(R)(M) MRI Technologist at St. Luke’s Hospital in St. Louis County, MO, a long-time community volunteer and sister/caregiver of an individual who passed away from Duchenne Muscular Dystrophy.

 Board Member: Kat Wheeling, Client Success Director, Largely

 Dave Welborn, Founder & Executive Director.
 Welborn is an accomplished executive leader with more than 30 years’ experience in nonprofit management and has lead organizations including the Muscular Dystrophy Association (MDA), KEEN St. Louis, Unlimited Play and other NPOs local and regional organizations.
 Through his volunteer work, he has a personal relationship with many of the individuals each of these organizations serves.